Why Kim Kardashian Deleted Her Instagram Photo?

 — Crimes World (@CrimesNewsBit) February 21, 2017

 The French network also shared surveillance video showing the suspects of the robbery.
 This comes weeks after ongoing investigations over the matter.
 The French authorities charged 10 individuals in connection with Kim’s robbery in Paris earlier in January.
-One of the suspects named Aomar Ait Kihedache reportedly confessed to the crime according to reports by a French newspaper.
-Kim even traveled to New York a few weeks ago where she met up with a French judge to discuss as well as issue a testimony against the robbers.
+One of the suspects named Aomar Ait Kihedache reportedly confessed to the crime, according to reports by a French newspaper.
+Kim even traveled to New York a few weeks ago where she met up with a French judge to discuss as well as issue testimony against the robbers.

 Kim is closer to getting justice after the Paris incident but more importantly, she has been working hard to get over that dark past.
 Kim resuming her social media activity with constant posts is an indicator that she has been making good progress.